 He who covers his sins will not prosper, But whoever confesses and forsakes them will have mercy.
 (Proverbs 28:13, N.K.J.V.)

-Nobody likes to admit when they are wrong.
-It cuts against our human nature.
+It cuts against our human nature to admit when we are wrong.
 Since being wrong walks hand in hand with being inadequate or inferior, for us to admit wrongdoing is tantamount to admitting that we require improvement.
 It is us saying to the world, “I didn’t measure up in this particular situation.”

 Christian, could it be that you are right now in the wrong about something?
 Maybe you are committing a wrong act.
 Maybe you are thinking a wrong thought.
 Maybe you are harboring a wrong opinion.
 Maybe you are working on a wrong project.
 Maybe you are holding a wrong attitude.
 Maybe you are judging someone wrongly.
 Maybe you are chasing a wrong dream.

 Each of us would do well to submit to a self-assessment and ask God to show us any way in which we are in the wrong.
 We shouldn’t invent something if nothing is there, but we definitely shouldn’t ignore something that God points out to us.
 If He does point out something, our proper response is to utter those two awful words, “I’m wrong” and ask Him to help us get in the right.
-Of course it goes without saying that if our wrong crosses over the line and actually becomes sin, we should confess the sin and repent of it immediately.
+And it goes without saying that if our wrong crosses over the line and actually becomes sin, we should confess the sin, repent of it immediately, and find our forgiveness in Jesus.